ManjinderSingh3/Used-Cars-Price-Evaluation-Model/README.md

 - Right-click on the running EC2 instance on the AWS management console and click connect.
 - Follow the instructions to connect to the EC2 instance remotely from your command line.

+## Copy Code to EC2 Instance
+In order to get the code on EC2 instance we have two basic ways:
+a.
+Clone the code from Github repository
+b.
+Copy the Code to AWS S3 bucket from your local system and than copy the project directory from AWS S3 to the EC2 instance.

+### a.
+Clone the code from Github repository
+- Coneecting to EC2 instance from local system as per steps mentioned above.
+- Clone the complete project with `git clone https://github.com/ManjinderSingh3/Used-Cars-Price-Evaluation-Model.git` on EC2 instance.
+- `cd <project-directory>`
+- Install pip3 and required dependencies using the below commands.
+  `sudo apt-get update

+   sudo apt-get -y install python3-pip

+   pip3 install -r requirements.txt
+   `
+- Run the `app.py` file using below mentioned command `python3 app.py`
+- You will now be able to access the  web app with https:EC2-IP:PORT.
+(Port number which I have used is 8080)

 # Contact 📞

 #### If you have any doubt or want to contribute to this project feel free to email me or drop your message on [LinkedIn](https://www.linkedin.com/in/manjinder-singh-a23aa3149/)